fluxionary/minetest-player_attributes/README.md

 ]]
 ```

-temporary stats: managing these is still the responsibility of the registering mod, but they will not survive a
+temporary attributes: managing these is still the responsibility of the registering mod, but they will not survive a
                  server restart, so that mods don't have to do a bunch of cleanup on initialization.